About

 Hakim Baliraine, Eastern and Southern Africa Small Scale Farmers’ Forum (ESAFF) and WRF, emphasized the problem of growing hunger in Africa, as well as soil degradation and climate-related shocks.
 He underscored the need to mobilize funding to improve food security and adaptation, noted that the process for securing private finance is too long, and called for implementation of the polluter pays principle.

-Kati Partanen, The Central Union of Agricultural Producers and Forest Owners (MTK) Finland and World Farmers' Organization (WFO), highlighted the importance of national laws in creating obligations for climate action.
+Kati Partanen, Central Union of Agricultural Producers and Forest Owners (MTK) Finland, and World Farmers' Organization (WFO), highlighted the importance of national laws in creating obligations for climate action.
 She cited the potential for offering incentives such as premium prices to farmers who reduce carbon emissions and increase sequestration.

-Emphasizing that young farmers will be affected by decisions taken in boardrooms to which they do not have access, Mawejji Harbert, Young Farmers' Federation of Uganda (UNFYA) and WFO, questioned how finance will reach farmers and said it must be accessible if we are to achieve a just transition.
+Emphasizing that young farmers will be affected by decisions taken in boardrooms to which they lack access, Mawejji Harbert, Young Farmers’ Federation of Uganda (UNFYA) and WFO, questioned how finance will reach farmers and said it must be accessible if we are to achieve a just transition.

 In the second session, moderated by Elena Aguayo, WRF, representatives from governments, international organizations, and both public and private financing bodies discussed ways in which stakeholders can contribute to enhancing the accessibility and effectiveness of climate finance for farmers.